 Limited research has investigated teachers' perceptions of the value of social skills as a curricular focus or how these beliefs affect their observed practices of social skills instruction in the preschool classroom.
 Research that is available indicates that teachers rate social skills as being highly important in the preschool curriculum (Baumgart, Filler, & Askvig, 1991; West, Brown, Grego, & Johnson, 2007), but social skill instruction receives less emphasis due to the increased pressure to focus on academic skills (Copple & Bredekamp, 2009; Elkind, 2001; Stipek, 2006).
 Appl and Spenciner (2008) examined preservice teachers' perceptions of teaching social skills in the preschool classroom.
-In this study, participants who were close to the completion of their teacher education program believed that teachers should take a more active role in teaching social skills, but newly admitted preservice participants believed that teachers should not become involved.
-This is troublesome as research has documented that children without adequate social skills are at-risk for: a) experiencing difficulties in interpersonal relationships with adults and peers; b) evoking highly negative responses from others due to their problem behavior; and c) showing a higher incidence of peer rejection (Mize, 2005).
+In this study, participants who were close to the completion of their teacher education program believed that teachers should take a more active role in teaching social skills, but newly admitted preservice participants believed that children without adequate social skills are at-risk for: a) experiencing difficulties in interpersonal relationships with adults and peers; b) evoking highly negative responses from others due to their problem behavior; and c) showing a higher incidence of peer rejection (Mize, 2005).